skeema/skeema/doc/options.md

 Commands | diff, push, lint, [CI](https://www.skeema.io/ci)
 --- | :---
-**Default** | "IGNORE"
+**Default** | "ignore"
 **Type** | enum
-**Restrictions** | Requires one of these values: "IGNORE", "WARNING", "ERROR"
+**Restrictions** | Requires one of these values: "ignore", "warning", "error"

 This linter rule checks for table columns using data type TIMESTAMP, DATETIME, or TIME.
-This option defaults to "IGNORE", meaning that these data types do not result in a linter annotation by default.
-However, companies that restrict or forbid use of temporal types may wish to set this to "WARNING" or "ERROR".
+This option defaults to "ignore", meaning that these data types do not result in a linter annotation by default.
+However, companies that restrict or forbid use of temporal types may wish to set this to "warning" or "error".

 As an alternative to temporal types, some companies instead opt to store time-related values in an `int unsigned` or `bigint unsigned`, depending on the chosen epoch and precision.
 Companies that restrict use of temporal types usually do so for these reasons: